6 TIPS TO MAKE SOCIAL MEDIA VIDEO PRODUCTION EASIER

 • How does the video fit into the overall digital or broadcast campaign?

-• Additional creative assets needed such as stills that need to be taken during the shoot, or a specific voiceover type or person needed.
+• Are additional creative assets needed for the project such as stills to be taken during the shoot, or a specific voiceover type or person?

-1. Notes and Transcripts Will Speed the Process
+Notes and Transcripts Will Speed Social Media Video Production

 Leave a Comment